iaramer/mipt-devops/README.md

 ### Setup

-To run the containers, simply execute `docker-compose up -d` in the same directory as the `docker-compose.yml` file.
+To run the containers, simply execute `docker-compose up` in the same directory as the `docker-compose.yml` file.